New Orleans Saints vs. Carolina Panthers NFL Week 2 Odds, Plays and Insights for September 19, 2021

 - New Orleans put together a 9-7-0 ATS record last year.

-- The Saints had an ATS record of 7-6 when playing as at least 3.5-point favorites last season.
+- The Saints covered the spread seven times last season (7-6 ATS) when playing as at least 3.5-point favorites.

-- Click over to SISportsbook and place a bet on the Saints against the spread.

-- New Orleans' games went over the point total 10 out of 16 times last season.
+- Last season, 10 of New Orleans' games went over the point total.

-- The Saints put up 30.1 points per game last year, five more than the Panthers allowed per contest (25.1).
+- The Saints scored 30.1 points per game last season, 5.0 more than the Panthers surrendered per outing (25.1).

-- When New Orleans scored over 25.1 points last season, it was 7-5 against the spread and 10-2 overall.
+- When New Orleans put up more than 25.1 points last season, it was 7-5 against the spread and 10-2 overall.

-- New Orleans was 6-5 against the spread and 9-2 overall when the team totaled over 360.1 yards last season.
+- When New Orleans totaled over 360.1 yards last year, the team was 6-5 against the spread and 9-2 overall.

-- The Saints turned the ball over 17 times last season, five fewer than the Panthers forced turnovers (22).
+- The Saints had 17 giveaways last season, while the Panthers had 22 takeaways.

 Panthers stats and trends

-- Carolina won nine games against the spread last year, while failing to cover seven times.

-- When playing as at least 3.5-point underdogs last year, the Panthers had an ATS record of 4-3.
+- The Panthers covered the spread four times last year (4-3 ATS) when playing as at least 3.5-point underdogs.

-- A total of seven of Carolina's games last year went over the point total.
+- Last season, seven of Carolina's games went over the point total.

-- The Panthers averaged 21.9 points per game last season, comparable to the 21.1 the Saints gave up.
+- The Panthers scored 21.9 points per game last year, comparable to the 21.1 the Saints surrendered.

-- Carolina was 5-3 against the spread and 2-6 overall in games when it put up over 21.1 points last season.
+- Carolina was 5-3 against the spread and 2-6 overall in games when it recorded over 21.1 points last season.

-- Carolina was 6-4 against the spread and 3-7 overall when the team picked up over 310.9 yards last year.
+- In games that Carolina piled up more than 310.9 yards last year, the team was 6-4 against the spread and 3-7 overall.

-- The Panthers turned the ball over 21 times last year, five fewer times than the Saints forced turnovers (26).
+- The Panthers had 21 giveaways last year, while the Saints had 26 takeaways.

 Saints Top Players

-- Last year, Taysom Hill collected 928 passing yards (58 yards per game) while going 88-for-121 (72.7% completion percentage) and throwing four touchdowns and two interceptions.
+- Last year, Taysom Hill totaled 928 passing yards (58.0 yards per game) while going 88-for-121 (72.7% completion percentage) and throwing four touchdowns and two interceptions.
 He tacked on 457 rushing yards on 87 carries with eight touchdowns, averaging 28.6 yards per game.

-- Alvin Kamara rushed for 932 yards on 187 attempts (62.1 yards per game) while scoring 16 touchdowns a season ago.
-He also averaged 50.4 receiving yards per game, grabbing 83 passes for 756 yards and five touchdowns.
+- A season ago, Alvin Kamara picked up 932 rushing yards (62.1 yards per game) and scored 16 touchdowns.
+He tacked on 83 catches for 756 yards (50.4 receiving yards per game) with five receiving touchdowns.

-- Tre'Quan Smith also tacked on 448 yards on 34 grabs and four touchdowns.
-He was targeted 50 times and put up 32 receiving yards per game last year.
+- Tre'Quan Smith's stat line last year showed 34 catches for 448 yards and four touchdowns.
+He put up 32.0 receiving yards per game and was targeted 50 times.

 - Marquez Callaway caught 21 passes on 27 targets for 213 yards, averaging 16.4 yards per game last season.